dr-matt-smith/php-symfony-6-book/00_content/part11_publish/fortrabbit_setup.md

 Since both locally, and remotely we'll have a new DB, do the following to keep things in step:

-1. Delete the `/src/Migrations` folder
+1. Delete any contents in folder  `/migrations` folder (but not the folder itself)

 1. Create the new local database schema with `symfony console doctrine:database:create`